Watermelon4/rock-paper-scissors/README.md

 # rock-paper-scissors
-basic game using js in the console.
+basic game using js with a ui.
 - generate a random choice to play against
 - compare and determine result
 - keep score record